Wolfgang Abel and Marco Furlan: Release

-On 18 April 2008, the news of the decision of the Milan Surveillance Court to disclose Marco Furlan to the social services was announced.
+On 18 April 2008, the news of the decision of the Milan Surveillance Court to disclose Marco Furlan to social services was announced.
 Furlan, through his lawyer, Corrado Limentani, had asked to leave prison by day to return at night and on weekends.
-The judicial body refused his plea for release, but assigned him to social services, taking into the account the murderer's good conduct and now imminent release, scheduled for early 2009.
-The news did not fail to arouse controversy in the public opinion: protests in this regard began by the editorial staff of newspapers and magazines.
-On 24 April 2008, Furlan took his second degree with honors in computer engineering, while on 12 November 2010, he was released on probation for good behavior.
+The judicial body refused his plea for release, but assigned him to social services, taking into account the murderer's good conduct and now imminent release, scheduled for early 2009.
+The news did not fail to arouse controversy in public opinion: protests in this regard began by the editorial staff of newspapers and magazines.
+On 24 April 2008, Furlan took his second degree with honours in computer engineering, while on 12 November 2010, he was released on probation for good behaviour.

 In 2009, the residential detention measure for Wolfgang Abel was changed to house arrest, discounted in the family home in Valpolicella.
-After expiry of the sentence, after a further period of probation and the obligation to sign in Negrar, on 24 November 2016, the competent surveillance magistrate revoked the latter provision, giving Abel freedom.
+After the expiry of the sentence, after a further period of probation and the obligation to sign in Negrar, on 24 November 2016, the competent surveillance magistrate revoked the latter provision, giving Abel freedom.
 When interviewed by the Corriere del Veneto, Abel said that he was ready to make further unpublished statements and testimonies on his criminal experiences.

 Both criminals claimed that they no longer were in contact with each other.

+On 28 October 2024, it was announced that Abel had died on 25 October, at the Ospedale Sacro Cuore Don Calabria in Negrar di Valpolicella.
+He was 65.
+Abel had suffered a fall at home in 2021 and never recovered from his injuries.